Django987/blockchain/README.md

 #### Miscellaneous

-For Debugging a Flask App set an environment variable (using CMD)\n [Source][3]
+For Debugging a Flask App set an environment variable (using CMD)
+[Source][3]

 > set FLASK_ENV=development